tisfeng/Easydict/docs/README_EN.md

 | Screenshot translate      | Press the screenshot translate shortcut key (default `⌥ + S`) to capture the area to be translated                                  | ![iShot_2023-01-20_11.26.25-1674185209](https://raw.githubusercontent.com/tisfeng/ImageBed/main/uPic/iShot_2023-01-20_11.26.25-1674185209.gif) |
 | Input translate           | Press the input translate shortcut key (default `⌥ + A`, or `⌥ + F`), enter the text to be translated, and `Enter` key to translate | ![iShot_2023-01-20_11.28.46-1674185354](https://raw.githubusercontent.com/tisfeng/ImageBed/main/uPic/iShot_2023-01-20_11.28.46-1674185354.gif) |

+#### Select text by Mouse

 Currently, multiple mouse quick word selection methods are supported: double-click word selection, mouse drag word selection, Shift word selection (multiple paragraphs) and triple-click word selection (paragraph).
-In some applications, **mouse drag word selection** and **Shift word selection** may fail, in which case you can switch to other word selection methods.(Shortcut key select words can work fine in any application)
+In some applications, **mouse drag word selection** and **Shift word selection** may fail, in which case you can switch to other word selection methods.

+~~The shortcut key to select words can work normally in any application~~, if you encounter an application that cannot select words, you can oen an issue to solve it https://github.com/tisfeng/Easydict/issues/84

 #### Notice ⚠️